We explain the key terminology in relation to our investment approach.

 Risk weighted asset allocation

 "Risk weighted" asset allocation is also often called "risk parity" or "equal volatility weighted" asset allocation.
 Here, one allocates more money to the less volatile and less money to the more volatile markets.
+The weight is calculated proportional to the inverse of the volatility.
+For example, if asset A has a volatility of 20% and asset B a volatility of 10%, the asset A receives a weight of 33.3% and asset B of 66.7%.
 This gives each market an equal opportunity to contribute in equal amounts to the overall portfolio returns.
 It creates a balanced portfolio.

 Risk control

 "Risk control" is the process of managing the overall market exposure of the portfolio.
-The most popular risk control method is the target volatility mechanism to achieve a consistent long-term volatility profile of the portfolio returns.
+One popular risk control method is the target volatility mechanism to achieve a consistent long-term volatility profile of the portfolio returns.
 This is achieved by adjusting the portfolio leverage proportional to realized versus target volatility.
 The leverage is reduced in more volatile markets, and increased in less volatile markets.
+Other risk control mechanisms may include rules to close out certain assets at certain times or to reduce overall exposure.

 Rebalancing

 "Rebalancing" describes the process of redistributing assets in a portfolio to new or predefined target weights at a specific point in time.
-It is argued that rebalancing leads to mean-reverting effects within the portfolio.
-For example in an equal notional weighted portfolio, if one starts with $50 in asset A and $50 in asset B and at rebalancing, A is worth $60 and B is worth £80, one would sell $10 in asset B and allocate to both assets $70 to start the new period.
+It is sometimes referred to as "selling the winners and buying the losers" and rebalancing therefore has a mean reversion effect on the portfolio returns.
+For example in an equal notional weighted portfolio, if one starts with $50 in asset A and $50 in asset B and at rebalancing, and at the end of the period one A is worth $40 and B is worth $80, one would sell $20 in asset B to buy another $20 in asset A so that both assets start with $60 allocation each into the new period two.

 UCITS, AIF, Hedge Fund